Upcoming Events: More coming soon!

 Stay up to date with Real Change Advocacy by signing up for our Action Alerts.

-On March 28th, we filed an initiative for social housing onto the 2022 City of Seattle ballot, under the House Our Neighbors!
-(HON!) grassroots coalition of currently and formerly unhoused folks and advocates.
+On March 28th, 2022, we filed an initiative for social housing onto the 2022 City of Seattle ballot — under the House Our Neighbors!
+(HON!) grassroots coalition of currently and formerly unhoused folks and advocates — and in February, 2023, the initiative was passed by Seattle voters with 57% of the vote.
 Read the full text of Initative I-135 here.
 Initially, HON! formed to mobilize against the pro-sweeps Charter Amendment 29, building a robust get-out-the-vote and community education effort.
 In August of 2021, a King County Superior Court judge threw the charter amendment off the ballot for exceeding the scope of the city’s initiative process.

 To learn more about social housing:

 Curious to learn more about how social housing provides an antidote to concentrated poverty, tenant abuse, and houselessness?
 Or are you just hearing the words “social housing” for the first time?

 - Listen to the panel featuring Carl Nakajima (Real Change Vendor and Advocacy Intern), Kate (Executive Director of Be: Seattle), Linda (Senior Lecturer in College of Urban Studies at UW Tacoma), and Zachary Wood, PhD (Assistant Professor of Public Affairs at Seattle University)

 Do you know the difference between affordable housing, public housing, and social housing?
 How could social housing impact renters and what do we need to do to fight for it to become a reality here in Seattle?